thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/EncryptedScroll.md

 ![](https://i.imgur.com/KqQ9Bw1.png)

-running the chanllege, we are asked for a input, giving the wrong input, we see it rejects us (sad life) let us decompile the challenge using IDA
+running the challenge, we are asked for an input, giving the wrong input, we see it rejects us (sad life) let us decompile the challenge using IDA